thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

  * It will be available for any child element of the `<tr>` tag, such as any `<td>` elements.

-Thymeleaf offers you a way to declare local variables without iteration.
-It is the `th:with` attribute, and its syntax is like that of attribute value
+Thymeleaf offers you a way to declare local variables without iteration, using the `th:with` attribute, and its syntax is like that of attribute value
 assignments: